lczech/genesis/doc/manual/supplement/development.md

 to the terminal startup script (e.g., `.bash_rc` in the users home directory) will compile genesis in debug mode.

+# Compilers

+Genesis uses c++11, thus we need a compiler that supports all features.
+The first GCC version to do so is 4.8.1, see [here](https://gcc.gnu.org/projects/cxx-status.html#cxx11).

 # Testing Genesis with GTest

 When building Genesis in debug mode, testing is automatically activated.
 In release mode, the CMake